 The Kalandula falls are exquisite, and one of the major natural attractions of the country!

 Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides and other factors.
 In addition, we sometimes have to use a different international guide from the one advertised due to tour scheduling.

-Duration: 19 days Group Size: 7 - 8
+Duration: 19 days

+Group Size: 6 participants plus driver and guide in 1 x 9-seater vehicle (everyone gets

+a window seat) or 12 participants in 2 x 9-seater vehicles with a 2nd guide

+(everyone gets a window seat)

-Dates: 15 June - 3 July 2022
+Dates: 18 June - 6 July 2024

-15 June - 3 July 2023

-Start: Luanda, Angola

-End: Lubango, Angola
+Start: Luanda, Angola End: Lubango, Angola

-Prices: US\$7,500 per person sharing - based on 7 - 8 participants (2022)
+Prices: US\$9,990 per person sharing based on 6 participants (or 12 in 2 vehicles

-TBD (2023)
+with a 2nd guide) (2024)

-Single Supplements: US\$950 (2022)
+Single Supplements: US\$850 (2024)

-TBD (2023)

 Price includes:

 All accommodation (no camping)

 Meals (from lunch on day 1 until breakfast on day 19)

 Unlimited bottled water

 Expert tour leader

 All entrance fees

 All ground transport, including airport pick-up and drop-off

 Price excludes:

+International flights (to Luanda, and from Lubango)

+Visas

-International flights (to Luanda, and from Lubango) Visas Items of a personal nature, e.g. gifts, laundry, internet access, phone calls, etc. Any pre- or post-tour accommodation, meals, or birding excursions Soft/alcoholic drinks Personal travel insurance Gratuities (please see our tipping guidelines blog)
+Items of a personal nature, e.g. gifts, laundry, internet access, phone calls, etc.

+Any pre- or post-tour accommodation, meals, or birding excursions

+Soft/alcoholic drinks

+Personal travel insurance

+Gratuities (please see our tipping guidelines blog)